sampotter/jmm/README.md

 This is a C library implementing a variety of *jet marching methods* (JMMs) for solving the eikonal equation in two and three dimensions.

+## Examples

+The `./examples` directory contains some examples of short programs which use this library to do different things.
+Each example contains its own `README.md` file explaining how to compile and run it.
+These examples can be used to quickly learn how to get going with this library.

 ## Tagged versions

 Some important versions are tagged (you can find these under the